CampusData/campusdata.github.io/_posts/2013-08-17-guidebook.markdown

 layout: guidebook
 permalink: guidebook/index.html
 ---
-_Last updated on {{ site.time | date: "%d %B %Y" }}_

 ## Intro to the Guidebook

 Welcome to the Campus Data Guidebook!
 We hope this can help you start your campus data project.
 This is a living document created by students from a variety of schools; we'd like to give you tips and share our stories.
+This book contains different experiences from various institutions, so we might not agree all the time, but we're all striving towards the same goals.
-As you work on campus data projects and overcome hurdles, send us a pull request to [share your story](https://github.com/campusdata/campusdata.github.io/).
+Figure out what works best for your school.
+As you work on campus data and overcome hurdles, send us a pull request to [share your story](https://github.com/campusdata/campusdata.github.io/).
 Help us fight for open data everywhere!

 ## Working with the School